🚀 The DPC Startup Handbook

 Billing Authorization form

-Patient History form
+Patient History / Intake form

 If hiring: Employee Contract

 Standard employment agreement for any staff you hire.
+Include: job description, compensation, benefits, work hours, confidentiality/HIPAA obligations, termination terms, and non-compete/non-solicitation clauses if applicable.

-Optionally, run everything by a lawyer
+Run everything by a lawyer

 Business Plan